 - ⅓ cup jaggery

-- 5-6 saffron strands with 2 tbsp warm milk
+- 5-6 saffron strands with 2 tablespoon warm milk

 - In a bowl add milk and saffron strands.
 Mix and keep it aside.

-- Blend jaggery,mango pulp with 2 tbsp milk to make a smooth puree.
+- Blend jaggery,mango pulp with 2 tablespoon milk to make a smooth puree.

 - Heat a non stick pan and add a spoonful of ghee.
 Add mawa and let it cook until it is smooth.